Profile information

 Description

-These are our first months on the land.
-We are in a phase of setting things up while listening to, learning from, and attuning to the land.
-Figuring out how to support the regeneration of the present ecosystem towards a more healthy, diverse and resilient habitat for human and other life.
+These are our first months on the land, which means we are in a phase of setting up a basic structure while listening to, learning from, and attuning to the land — figuring out how to support the regeneration of the ecosystem for human and other-than-human life.

-If this resonates with you, we would love to have a short video call before confirming a stay, to connect and see if it feels like a good match.
+If this resonates with you, we would be happy to hear from you and schedule a short (video) call to connect and see if interests, needs, wishes, and schedules match.
 If you have any questions, feel free to reach out.

 Warmly,